-If you are required to complete functional skills in Math or English, you may be allocated a Functional Skills Officer who will be able to offer individualised support to you.
-There is also a host of Math and English live sessions, which we encourage you to attend, both if you have functional skills exams to achieve or if you are exempt as these workshops are a great way to upskill embed or refresh prior knowledge.
+If you are required to complete functional skills in Math or English, you will be allocated a functional skills tutor who will be able to offer individualised support to you.
+Alongside the one-to-one support you will receive from your functional skills tutor, there is also a host of Math, and English live sessions, which we encourage you to attend, both if you have functional skills exams to achieve or if you are exempt as these workshops are a great way to upskill embed or refresh prior knowledge.